 Much of the loss in the nation’s soil fertility has been caused by one simple machine that has become ubiquitous: the moldboard plow, which was designed by Thomas Jefferson.

 Kaiser envisions a world where every city—even in the driest areas of the globe—is surrounded by small, healthy farms like his.
 In his estimation, the higher income these farms can generate will allow their owners to hire more laborers; and the workers will come because these jobs are skilled, full-time, and well paid.
 Right now, Kaiser argues, what people throughout the world need most are good jobs.
 As it happens, that very argument was made in a joint 2014 report from none other than the World Bank, the Organization for Economic Cooperation and Development, and the United Nations.
 Kaiser so deeply believes in this future, and his model for it, that he evangelizes about his vision every opportunity he gets—at conferences and community events; in the farm’s newsletters; and to visitors who come to his farm tours.

 Evangelism, of course, rarely goes unnoticed.
 More than a few farmers, both in Sonoma and elsewhere, have not appreciated the frequency of Kaiser’s boastful comparisons.
 Some have described him as a “know-it-all.”
-Some believe his system is ecologically dangerous.
-Others just think there is nothing special, or practical, in what he’s peddling.
+Some believe his system is actually dangerous, ecologically speaking.
+And others just think there is nothing special, or practical, in what he’s peddling.
 “It sounds like a big garden,” Ed Thompson, American Farmland Trust’s longtime California director told me.
 “How many two-acre farms do we need to feed ourselves?
 Could the economic system support that?
 Would there be enough willing farm laborers?”
 To Warren Weber, one of the state’s first big organic farmers and the well-known founder of Star Route Farms, in Bolinas, Kaiser is simply naïve.
 “There is no one perfect way,” Weber told me.
 “He will go through all kinds of changes as he keeps farming.”